Final report for FNC23-1370

 No-till farming methods are increasingly part of the dialogue in conventional crop farming, but the techniques employed at large scales are not practical or accessible for small vegetable growers.
 Multiple recent references (Mefford 2022, 2019; Mays 2020; O’Hara 2020) offer no-till recommendations, but there is little practical guidance for small-scale, organic vegetable farming.
 Especially in the Midwest, these farms are highly diversified and require flexibility in approach.
 On our farm, we see little improvement from year to year by tilling our fields, which have highly variable soil, significant compaction, and weed pressure from foxtail and Canada thistle.

 The primary goal of this study is to test recommended methods of no-till vegetable growing to identify the most sustainable approach in terms of soil health, labor investment, and crop health and yield.
-Over the 2023-2024 growing seasons, we are comparing three no-till treatments with a control (tilled) approach in a randomized test plot with both observed and measured outcomes.
-Educational outreach for this project includes on-farm field days in addition to sharing results and lessons learned with other growers and researchers.
+Over the 2023 and 2025 growing seasons (2024 we were granted an extension due to weather conditions), we compared three no-till treatments with a control (tilled) approach in a randomized test plot with both observed and measured outcomes.
+Educational outreach for this project included on-farm field days in addition to sharing results and lessons learned with other growers and researchers.

 As of December 2023, we successfully initiated the test plot, collected soil temperature, plant health, and observational data, received analytical results from pre- and post-growing season soil tests, and shared results in one on-farm field day and related educational outreach, despite extreme drought and pest conditions which limited the growing season to August-October.